eProsima/Fast-DDS-statistics-backend/docs/rst/statistics_backend/stop_restart.rst

 --------------------------

 .. warning::
-    This feature is currently not supported.
+    Restarting a stopped monitor is currently not supported.
     It will be implemented on a future release of *Fast DDS Statistics Backend*.

 *Fast DDS Statistics Backend* allows for a monitorization to be stopped and restarted at any time.